mazemi/REACH-add-in/README.md

 3. Close Microsoft Excel if it's open.
 4. Double-click `install`.
 5. Wait for a success message to confirm installation.
+   A new tab will appear.
+See the PDF guide for instructions on how to use this add-in.

 ![REACH Tab](https://github.com/mazemi/VBA/blob/main/addin.PNG)

 ---